ArtifactDB/gobbler/README.md

 - `asset`: string containing the name of the asset.
 - `version`: string containing the name of the version.

-On success, the internal files will be created.
+On success, the internal `..manifest` and `..links` files inside the version directory will be created or updated.
+All other files will not be modified.
 The HTTP response will contain a JSON object with the `status` property set to `SUCCESS`.

-Note that the reindexing process assumes that the `..summary` file is already present for this version directory.
+Note that the reindexing process assumes that a `..summary` file is already present in the version directory.
-It will not modify this file so as to respect the original uploader's identity, time of upload, probational status, etc.

-The reindexing process will not update the project usage as the current usage will likely be incorrect after manual changes to the version directory's contents.
+This file will not be modified in order to preserve the details of the original upload.
+For bulk uploads, administrators should create this file manually before submitting a reindexing request.

+Reindexing will not update any of the project or asset statistics.
-Similarly, reindexing will not update the latest version for the asset, as the `..summary` files have not changed.
+Specifically, reindexing will not update the latest version for the asset as the `..summary` files have not changed.
+Similarly, the project usage cannot be quickly updated as the Gobbler does not know whether the to-be-reindexed directory was already included in the usage.
-Administrators should refresh these statistics manually as described above after all modifications to the registry are complete.
+Administrators should refresh these statistics manually as described above after completing all reindexing tasks.

 ### Deleting content (admin)